Modular affine Hecke category and regular centralizer: Coherent sheaves on the Steinberg variety

 defined by $(g,s) \mapsto gsg^{-1}$ is smooth and surjective. \end{prop}

-\begin{proof} To prove smoothness of our morphism, as in the proof of Proposition~\ref{prop:adj-quot-smooth}, what we need to show is that the differential of this morphism at any closed point of $\bG \times \Sigma$ is surjective.
-By $\bG$-equivariance, it suffices to do so at points of the form $(e,s)$ with $s \in \Sigma$.
-For such $s$, from Proposition~\ref{prop:Sigma}\eqref{it:Sigma-reg} and Proposition~\ref{prop:adj-quot-smooth} we obtain that the differential $d_s(\chi)$ is surjective, and that its kernel is $T_s(\mathcal{O}(s))$.
-Now since the composition $\Sigma \to \bG \to \bT/\bWf$ is an isomorphism (see Proposition~\ref{prop:Sigma}\eqref{it:Sigma-section}), $T_s(\Sigma)$ is a complement to the kernel of $d_s(\chi)$, which implies that
+\begin{proof} To prove smoothness of our morphism, as in the proof of Proposition~\ref{prop:adj-quot-smooth}, what we need to show is its differential at any closed point of $\bG \times \mathbf{\Sigma}$ is surjective.
+By $\bG$-equivariance, it suffices to do so at points of the form $(e,s)$ with $s \in \mathbf{\Sigma}$.
+For such $s$, from Proposition~\ref{prop:Sigma}\eqref{it:Sigma-reg} and Proposition~\ref{prop:adj-quot-smooth} we obtain that the differential $d_s(\chi)$ is surjective, and that its kernel is the tangent space $T_s(\mathcal{O}(s))$.
+Now since the composition $\mathbf{\Sigma} \to \bG \to \bT/\bWf$ is an isomorphism (see Proposition~\ref{prop:Sigma}\eqref{it:Sigma-section}), $T_s(\mathbf{\Sigma})$ is a complement to the kernel of $d_s(\chi)$, which implies that

-The differential of the morphism in the statement is the sum of the differential at $e$ of the morphism $\bG \to \bG$ given by $g \mapsto gsg^{-1}$ and the embedding $T_s(\Sigma) \to T_s(\bG)$.
+The differential of the morphism in the statement is the sum of the differential at $e$ of the morphism $\bG \to \bG$ given by $g \mapsto gsg^{-1}$ and the embedding $T_s(\mathbf{\Sigma}) \to T_s(\bG)$.
 The first of these morphisms can be described as the composition

 where the first morphism is the differential of the morphism $\bG \to \mathcal{O}(s)$ given by $g \mapsto gsg^{-1}$.
-The latter morphism identifies with the quotient morphism $\bG \to \bG/Z_\bG(s)$, which is smooth by Lemma~\ref{lem:smoothness-centralizers} and the comments in~\cite[\S 2.1]{brr}.
+The latter morphism identifies with the quotient morphism $\bG \to \bG/\rmZ_\bG(s)$, which is smooth by Lemma~\ref{lem:smoothness-centralizers} and the comments in~\cite[\S 2.1]{brr}.
 Its differential is therefore surjective, which finishes the proof in view of~\eqref{eqn:tangent-spaces}.

 Once we know that our morphism is smooth, we know that its image is open (see~\cite[\href{https://stacks.math.columbia.edu/tag/01UA}{Tag 01UA}]{stacks-project}), so that to prove surjectivity it suffices to prove that this image contains all closed points of $\bG_{\reg}$.
 This property was observed in the course of the proof of Proposition~\ref{prop:adj-quot-smooth}. \end{proof}